 If I vote for a Republican on Super Tuesday can I change my mind later?

 If I vote Democrat on Super Tuesday do I have to vote Democrat in November?

 You do not have to vote for the same political party during the primaries as you do in the general election.
-I voted for Bernie Sanders in Georgia’s Democratic primary, but I plan to vote for the Libertarian candidate, Gary Johnson, in November.
+Back in 2016, I voted for Bernie Sanders in Georgia’s Democratic primary, but I then voted for the Libertarian candidate, Gary Johnson, in November.
 This year, I plan to vote in the Democratic primary, and I will vote for the Democratic candidate in the general election.

 What exactly are the primary elections?